Analyzing Disparity and Temporal Progression of Internet Quality through Crowdsourced Measurements with Bias-Correction: Introduction

-To address these drawbacks, the research community, individual users, and governments and policymakers have turned to crowdsourced ``speedtest" active measurement data, such as Ookla's speedtest.net~\cite{ookla_main}, Measurement Lab's speed.measurementlab.net~\cite{mlab_speed}, FAST~\cite{fastapi} and Xfinity's speedtest~\cite{xfinity_speed}.
+To address these drawbacks, the research community, individual users, and governments and policymakers have turned to crowdsourced ``speed test" active measurement data, such as Ookla's speedtest.net~\cite{ookla_main}, Measurement Lab's speed.measurementlab.net~\cite{mlab_speed}, FAST~\cite{fastapi} and Xfinity's speed test~\cite{xfinity_speed}.
 These platforms are in wide use globally.
-For instance, Ookla reports a daily average of over 10 million speedtests~\cite{aboutookla}.
-Speedtest platforms offer a variety of measurements, such as instantaneous upload/download speed and latency and loaded latency data, through either an app or a website.
-As such, these speedtests provide an important snapshot of the network state from the vantage point of the end users.
+For instance, Ookla reports a daily average of over 10 million Speedtests~\cite{aboutookla}.
+Speed test platforms offer a variety of measurements, such as instantaneous upload/download speed and latency and loaded latency data, through either an app or a website.
+As such, these platforms provide an important snapshot of the network state from the vantage point of the end users.
 Further, because they are active measurements, they provide data on actual performance instead of the theoretical maximum performance reported by the providers.
-Because of the inherent benefits, numerous U.S. government initiatives (e.g.~\cite{brindisi_report,calspeed,grownorthWI,alabamaSpeed,MImoonshoot,ruralPA}) map broadband access based on crowdsourced speedtest data.
+Because of the inherent benefits, numerous U.S. government initiatives (e.g.~\cite{brindisi_report,calspeed,grownorthWI,alabamaSpeed,MImoonshoot,ruralPA}) utilize crowdsourced speed test data to help map the internet access landscape.